 Dear Fordham Resident,

-On behalf of the entire Office of Residential Life team, we welcome you to on-campus living at Fordham University!
+On behalf of the entire Office of Residential Life staff, we welcome you to on-campus living at Fordham University!
 We are pleased that you have chosen to be a member of our residential community.
 Living in Fordham’s residence halls will offer numerous experiences, rights, and responsibilities.
-We believe that Fordham's residential community assists students in developing skills and attitudes necessary to become positive and productive members of society.
+We believe that Fordham's residential community assists residents in developing skills and attitudes necessary to become positive and productive members of society.
 We, therefore, encourage you to participate in the development of your community.
 You will be asked to respect the privacy of your neighbors, promote safety, respect and appreciate differences and uphold high standards of behavior.
 As such, living with a roommate, participating in programming activities, interacting with those who are different from you and learning how to live within the guidelines established for the residential community will provide the opportunity for you to learn more about others and yourself.

-The primary goal of the Office of Residential Life team is, therefore, to provide a comfortable, safe environment in which residents are given the opportunity to extend their learning outside the classroom.
+The primary goal of the Office of Residential Life staff is, therefore, to provide a comfortable, safe environment in which residents are given the opportunity to extend their learning outside the classroom.
 The Resident Directors and Resident Assistants are highly qualified staff members who are committed to a vision of creating community in the residence halls.
 The staff will work with you and challenge you to reach your potential and become well-rounded men and women for and with others.
 We encourage you to respect the important service that the Residential Life staff provides in developing a positive community.
 In fact, most of the Office of Residential Life staff members both work and live on campus to be more sensitive and responsive to the needs of residents.
 All members of the staff are eager to work with you to make the on-campus living experience a positive one.